Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Calibration Program -- Data and Simulations

 \subsection{Neutron interactions in C$_3$F$_8$}

 Neutrons interact predominantly by elastic scattering off of $^{12}$C and $^{19}$F nuclei (with $<1$\% $^{13}$C) in the C$_3$F$_8$ target.
-The energy spectrum of the recoiling nuclei is described by:
+The energy spectrum of the recoiling nuclei is described by

 where $A$ is the atomic mass of the recoiling nucleus, $\theta$ is the neutron scattering angle in the center of mass frame, and E$_n$ is the incident neutron energy.
-By fixing $\theta$ = $\pi$, the maximum recoil energies are $E_{r,C_{max}}$ = 0.28$E_{n}$ and $E_{r,F_{max}}$ = 0.19$E_{n}$ for carbon and fluorine respectively.
-When the incoming neutrons are mono-energetic and the scattering is isotropic, this produces the recoil spectra and rate-over-threshold shown in Fig.~\ref{EnergySpectrum}.
+By fixing $\theta$ = $\pi$, the maximum recoil energies are $E_{r,C_{\mathrm{max}}}$ = 0.28$E_{n}$ and $E_{r,F_{\mathrm{max}}}$ = 0.19$E_{n}$ for carbon and fluorine respectively.
+When the incoming neutrons are monoenergetic and the scattering is isotropic, this produces the recoil spectra and rate over threshold shown in Fig.~\ref{EnergySpectrum}.

-Actual neutron-carbon and neutron-fluorine cross-sections are shown in Fig.~\ref{cross-section FC}, illustrating three resonances in the neutron-fluorine scattering cross-section in the energy scale of interest.
-By calibrating with mono-energetic neutrons at energies on and off these resonances, it is possible to vary the relative rates of carbon and fluorine scattering, allowing separate calibration of $\epsilon_\mathrm{F}$ and $\epsilon_\mathrm{C}$.
+Actual neutron-carbon and neutron-fluorine cross sections are shown in Fig.~\ref{cross-section FC}, illustrating three resonances in the neutron-fluorine scattering cross section in the energy scale of interest.
+By calibrating with monoenergetic neutrons at energies on and off these resonances, it is possible to vary the relative rates of carbon and fluorine scattering, allowing separate calibration of $\epsilon_\mathrm{F}$ and $\epsilon_\mathrm{C}$.
 It should be noted that on-resonance scattering is \emph{not} isotropic, so at these energies, the fluorine recoil spectra deviate from the idealized box-shaped spectrum in Fig.~\ref{EnergySpectrum} \cite{alan_v1}.